RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 **Proposal** The chat mode (live or offline) is shown at the top of the chat, together with further explanation.

 ![Screenshot](/assets/ghosts/ss05.png)
-Top of chat showing the mode
+Top of chat showing the mode information
 {:.caption}

 *Problem:* It's not clear to everyone what the listener and member status indicators mean, and they're completely meaningless to people who have the most common (red-green) form of colour vision deficiency.
 To help set expectations, the proposed solution is: